March 24, 2020

 IRC Section 139 Relief is Available to Employers

 As a result of the March 13, 2020 designation of the Coronavirus pandemic as a disaster under the Stafford Act, any amount paid by an employer to or for the benefit of an employee to “reimburse or pay reasonable and necessary personal, family, living, or funeral expenses incurred as a result of a qualified disaster ” will not be included in the gross income of the recipient employee and will remain fully deductible by the paying employer.
 Internal Revenue Core §139.
 No regulations have been issued that provide guidance on exactly which expenses and under what circumstances reimbursement or payments may occur.
-Employers should consult their tax advisors at Mandelbaum Barrett for further details.
+Employers should consult their tax advisors at Mandelbaum Barrett PC for further details.